Week 10 college football odds, lines, spreads, picks, predictions, best bets from proven model

-College football odds, picks, predictions for Week 10, 2025: Computer likes Notre Dame, Ole Miss
+College football odds, picks, predictions for Week 10, 2025: Computer backs Notre Dame, Ole Miss

 SportsLine's computer model has revealed its Week 10 college football picks after 10,000 simulations of each game

 There's an eclectic group of contests to make Week 10 college football bets on, with old-school rivalries and new-age ones as well.
-No. 1 Ohio State vs. Penn State has the Buckeyes favored by 20.5 points, per the Week 10 college football odds, while USC vs. Nebraska (+6.5) is a Big Ten rivalry in its infancy.
+No. 1 Ohio State vs. Penn State has the Buckeyes favored by 19.5 points, per the Week 10 college football odds, while USC vs. Nebraska (+4.5) is a Big Ten rivalry in its infancy.
 Over in the SEC, there's a classic matchup in Georgia vs. Florida, which has the fifth-ranked Bulldogs at -7.5 to utilize in your college football betting strategy.
-Then there's also Oklahoma vs. Tennessee (-3) and Texas vs. Vanderbilt (+2.5) as newer conference matchups.
+Then there's also Oklahoma vs. Tennessee (-3) and Texas vs. Vanderbilt (+3) as newer conference matchups, as those, along with Cincinnati vs. Utah (-10.5) are the lone three ranked matchups this week.

 Teams don't have to play in the same conference to have a rivalry in between them, as Army vs. Air Force can attest.
 It will help decide the Commander-in-Chief's Trophy, and the Falcons are favored by 1.5 points, according to the Week 10 college football spreads.
 Before locking in any Week 10 college football picks on those games or others, be sure to see the latest Week 10 college football predictions from SportsLine's proven model.